craftcms/docs/docs/commerce/3.x/sales.md

 # Sales

-Sales allow a store owner to set up conditions for dynamic, promotional product discounts.
+Sales allow a store manager to set up conditions for dynamic, promotional product discounts.

 A sale is different from a [discount](discounts.md) because it’s applied _before_ an item is added to the cart.
 A discount needs a cart; it’s applied when an item’s in the cart or to the cart as a whole (like a coupon code).